 What constitutes tax evasion in North Carolina, and what are the penalties for this crime?
 In the most basic terms, tax evasion means intentionally avoiding paying taxes you owe.

-Depending upon the specific facts of your case, tax evasion may be charged under either North Carolina state law or under federal criminal law.
+Depending upon the specific facts of your case, you may be charged under either North Carolina state law or under federal criminal law.

 Generally speaking, federal tax evasion charges carry more substantial penalties than do state tax evasion charges.

 However, tax evasion charges under state and federal law are both serious and can have long-term consequences for anyone who is convicted of the offense.

 Tax Evasion Under North Carolina State Law